 In September 2020 I started Knowledge Stitch as a simple space to share resources for teaching and learning related to sociology and beyond.

 Also in 2020, I worked on ResearchCasts, a podcast amplification platform sharing academic research, grounded in theory and practice.
 I use this resource in my teaching practice, and hope others will find it useful also; the project hopes to encourage the use of academic podcasts in the classroom.
 Test driving the use of academic podcasting as a resource in Winter 2020, student feedback was positive: supplementing conventional course content with academic podcasting was a welcome change.
 Not only did students find learning more enjoyable, they appreciated that the format seemed to cut through the jargon and get straight to the research and evidence.

-Since 2009, Social Alterations has shared news and resources, and designed and built lesson plans, workshops and activities related to responsible fashion, and the social and environmental challenges at work within the global fashion and apparel supply chain.
+Starting in 2009 and up until about when my PhD started taking up all of my time, I worked on Social Alterations with Dr Nadira Lamrad.
+Social Alterations was an online research dissemination project, sharing news and resources, designing and building lesson plans, workshops and activities related to responsible fashion, and the social and environmental challenges at work within the global fashion and apparel supply chain.

-Marginal Populations, Social Mobilisation & Development is a website featuring research carried out through a thematic partnership between the University of Edinburgh and the TATA Institute of Social Sciences.
-I built the project website in 2014 on behalf of the research team.
+In 2014 I built the project website Marginal Populations, Social Mobilisation & Development on behalf of its research team.
+The website featuring research carried out through a thematic partnership between the University of Edinburgh and the TATA Institute of Social Sciences.